ravichandra-eluri/Stride-Fitness-App-ios/README.md

 ## API Overview

-The app communicates with a REST backend deployed on Google Cloud Run:
+The app communicates with a REST backend(Stride-Fitness-App) deployed on Google Cloud Run:

 | Method | Endpoint | Purpose |
 |---|---|---|